 The family-friendly hotels are awesome though.
 These come complete with kids’ clubs, babysitting services and family rooms that have kitchenettes so you can fix up early breakfasts, snacks and lunchboxes.

 At the end of the day, Aruba is basically a resort island.
 If you travel here with your family you’re going to be safe and have an amazing time.

 Surprisingly for a Caribbean country, it’s actually quite ok to drive in Aruba.
 A lot of people do end up renting their own wheels to get around the island and have a little adventure – and you might want to as well!

 A lot of people book their car and their car rental insurance before they arrive on the island.
 This both ensures that it’s cheaper and that you’re not left disappointed with no car when you arrive.

-That said, you can also rent a car at the airport as well.
+That said, you can also rent a car at the international airport as well.

 - In Aruba, you drive on the right-hand side of the road.

-- You must wear a helmet if you’re on a motorbike (it’s stupid not to)
+- You must wear a helmet if you’re on a motorbike.